 How Food Intolerance Affects the Person

-Food allergies are toxic reaction to foods which primarily affects the sufferer’s immune system.
-Immune system comprises cells and molecules that work as a defence system to protect the body from foreign elements.
+Food allergies are a toxic reaction to foods which primarily affects the sufferer’s immune system.
+The immune system comprises cells and molecules that work as a defence system to protect the body from foreign elements.
 When a foreign element enters the body, the T-cells determine whether the newly introduced substances are safe for the system or not.
 If a threat is identified, immune cells fight and remove the potentially dangerous element.
 However, if the reaction involves excessive histamine release, the person may end up in the emergency room.

 Common Symptoms of Food Allergies

-The most symptoms of food allergies include, skin rashes, a runny nose, wheezing, diarrhoea, vomiting, hives and eczema.
-The nature and severity of symptoms may vary across age, the amount of food consumed and the type of allergen.
+The most symptoms of food allergies include skin rashes, a runny nose, wheezing, diarrhoea, vomiting, hives and eczema.
+The nature and severity of symptoms may vary across age, the amount of food consumed, and the type of allergen.
 For example, an allergic reaction to fish may appear within few minutes of consumption in the form of asthma, hives or rash, whereas a reaction to cow’s milk may take between 24-48 hours to appear.
 Generally, delayed reactions are difficult to identify without experimenting with the response of certain foods for several weeks.

 Foods that Can Cause Allergic Reactions

 Researchers have identified more than 140 different foods that are known to cause allergic reactions.
 However, most of the reactions are associated with these eight types of food.